Version2beta/talks/how_to_hire_a_software_engineer/how_to_hire_a_software_engineer.md

 What I may not tell you in the interview is that I picked out one of the most important things you might work on when you join one of my teams.
 I want to see how you approach the problem, and how you related to it.
 Is this an exciting problem for you?
 Do you catch on quickly?
 Do you have experience in the problem domain?

+[ slide

-[slide: The craftsmanship interview, Interviewers and hiring managers.]
+The craftsmanship interview, Interviewers and hiring managers.

+]

 We are improving our quality practices, and while we've got great support from the current members of our team, we also want to hire people who have experience and a commitment to strong quality practices.